jonasjacek/responsive-images/README.md

 # Responsive Images

-Information, resources and sample implementations of responsive images in HTML and CSS in conjunction with [Cloudinary](https://cloudinary.com/) for art direction.
+**Information, resources and sample implementations of responsive images in HTML and CSS in conjunction with [Cloudinary](https://cloudinary.com/) for art direction.**

-There are two primary ways to display images on websites: In HTML (e.g. `img` element) and in CSS (e.g. `background-image`).
-This repository covers both.
+## Introduction

+### Responsive images in HTML

+Responsive images in HTML are a method for providing the browser with multiple image sources in the `img` element's `srcset` attribute.
+The browser picks an image, depending on display density, size of the image element in the page, or any number of other factors.

+### Responsive images in CSS

+Responsive images in CSS can be implemented with the help of media queries (`@media` and `@import`).

 Examples of different usages of responsive images can be found in `/examples`.

 ## Terminologies

+* Art direction
+  Images in the `srcset` show different images suitable for different space allocations.
+* Resolution switching
+  All images in the `srcset` show the same thing but contain different numbers of pixels.
 * **CSS Pixels**
   CSS Pixels are hardware pixels divided by pixel density:
   CSS Pixels = Hardware Pixels / Pixel density